comp110-lytle/comp110/site/exercises/one-shot-battleship.md

 Please complete all lessons before attempting to begin this exercise.

 The next step in our journey to implementing Battleship is to produce a program that gives the player one shot at guessing your program's secret boat location.
-(Of couse, they can play the game multiple times in order to have multiple chances.)
+(Of course, they can play the game multiple times in order to have multiple chances.)

 In this exercise, you will print out a grid of boxes instead of just one line, and prompt the user for a **row** and **column** for their guess.
 Level up!

 You should follow the steps below for implementing the program one step at a time.
+You will find that you'll be able to copy-paste some code from your previous exercise, Simple Battleship, but only certain parts.
 To get a sense of where you are going, here is an example of the final game:

 <pre>
 <div class="terminal">
-    $ python -m exercises.ex02_one_shot_battleship
+    $ python -m ex02_one_shot_battleship
     Guess a row: 2
     Guess a column: 4
     🟦🟦🟦🟦